How to get Bonded for a Cleaning Business?

 [Your business needs and deserves to be well protected.
 Call NFP Surety for top solutions to your cleaning business insurance and bonding needs.
 Apply in minutes, and get bonding insurance for cleaning company as soon as today!]

 What Does a House Cleaning Surety Bond Exclude?

 It’s important to note that a house cleaning surety bond does not cover any damage to the home you are cleaning.
 Although a surety bond does give a business more credibility, it does not protect the business owner from having to cover their own damages should an accident occur while a cleaning service is performed.
 The fundamental benefit of having a cleaning bond is to ensure your customers that they will be protected from theft while your company is cleaning their property.
 If you business is more janitorial, we can help as well.
 No matter how big or small your operation is.

 How to get Bonded and Insured for a Cleaning Business?

-It’s important to understand that you don’t have to be licensed and bonded as a cleaning business unless you work for a local government agency or a corporate business.
+It’s important to understand that you don’t have to be licensed and bonded as a business unless you work for a local government agency or a corporate business.
 Of course, it looks good to potential customers if you are licensed and bonded anyway.
 However, it’s important to understand when it’s required and when it’s not.
 The process of becoming licensed and bonded is actually simple.
 You register your business with the secretary of state and get a business license.
 Licensing your business allows you to legally operate your business in the state.
 After this step, you can call an insurance agent to get a bond.
-You can go through an insurance agency or a surety bond company.
+You can go through an insurance agency or a bonding company.
 Once you understand how to get bonded for a cleaning business you can quickly and easily start the process.
-NFP will be happy to solve your bonding insurance for cleaning business needs.
-Contact our team of surety bond professionals today!
+We’re happy to help.
+Contact our team of surety professionals today!

 What is the Difference between a Bond and Insurance?